Welcome to Where and Wander. Are You Lost?

 In late 2010, these conflicting thoughts all came to a head and in a surprising moment of absolute clarity, I made a big decision: I quit my job.

-I bought a one way ticket to London and started chasing the warm weather around the world (we were having a particularly cold year in San Francisco).
+I left cold San Francisco, bought a one way ticket to London, and started chasing the warmer weather around the world.
 To me, the economics of staying in my job just didn’t make sense.
 There was just so much to do.

-I wanted to see the world and I was putting it off and trading away my 20s for what turned out to be a small sum of money.
+I wanted to see the world and I was putting it off and trading away my 20s for what turned out to be a small sum of money in the grand scheme of things.

 Indeed, after taxes and paying for the cost of living in San Francisco, I was saving a lot less than I thought and I was giving up so much more.

-During my travels, I created a short 5 minute video capturing the beauty of my travel.
+During my travels, I created a short 5 minute video capturing the beautiful locations of my travels.
 The story and video went viral at the beginning of 2012 and I received an outpouring amount of emails and comments from people around the world who wanted to let me know how my video had inspired them to travel.
-Through this medium, I was connected to people I had never met and inadvertently stumbled onto the next phase of my career.
+Through this medium, I connected with people I had never met and inadvertently stumbled onto the next phase of my career.
 Kien Lam, photographer and filmmaker.
 I liked the sound of that.